The full drivers hours HGV rules can be downloaded for free from our free download page above

 The Rules Change For Ferry Journeys

 When taking part in a Ferry Crossing you may ignore interruptions to your daily rest as long as you do not interrupt it more than twice (Once to get on the ferry and once to get off).

-Also, these interruptions may not exceed more than 1 hour in total.
-If the interruptions are within these factors then they are counted towards the rest period and ignored entirely.
+These interruptions may not exceed more than 1 hour in total.
+These interruptions do not count towards your rest period.